Cris Cyborg: Strikeforce

 She later signed to fight for Strikeforce, which greatly increased the chance that a fight with Gina Carano would take place.
 In her Strikeforce debut, she faced Hitomi Akano on April 11, 2009, at Strikeforce: Shamrock vs. Diaz.
 Cyborg came in six pounds overweight for the fight.
 Akano originally rejected the fight due to Cyborg failing to make weight but later accepted the fight.
 She defeated Akano by TKO in the third round.

 Before the fight with Carano, Cyborg was interviewed by mmaworldwide.com's reporter Aaron Tru.
 When asked how long it would take to submit Carano with a choke hold, she choked him.

 She fought Gina Carano on August 15, 2009, at Strikeforce: Carano vs. Cyborg for the Women's Featherweight Championship.
 Cyborg won via TKO at 4:59 of the 5:00 first round.
 The card was the first time that a major promotion had featured a main event between women.
 After the match, she hugged Carano, and stated in her interview that she had the utmost respect for Carano, and that it was an honor to fight her.

 She next defended her title against Dutch standout Marloes Coenen at a Strikeforce event on January 30, 2010.
 She won the fight via TKO at 3:40 of round 3.

 Strikeforce CEO Scott Coker stated that the next challenger for Cyborg would most likely be Erin Toughill.
 However, Toughill later announced her intentions to leave Strikeforce and plans for the fight were cancelled.

 On April 7, 2010, Coker stated that Cyborg would fight again in June.
 She faced Jan Finney at Strikeforce: Fedor vs. Werdum and won the fight via KO in the second round.
 Her contract with Strikeforce expired on June 26, 2011.
 She renewed her Strikeforce contract on August 25, 2011.

 Doping violations and suspension

 On September 23, 2011, Cyborg announced that she would return to the promotion to face Hiroko Yamanaka.
 The fight took place at Strikeforce: Melendez vs. Masvidal on December 17, 2011.
-She won via TKO just sixteen seconds into the first round; however, on January 6, 2012, it was announced that Cyborg had tested positive for stanozolol, an anabolic steroid.
+She won via TKO just sixteen seconds into the first round, but later tested positive for stanozolol, an anabolic steroid.
 As a result of the banned substance, the fight's result was changed to a no contest.
 Cyborg had her license suspended for one year and was fined $2,500.